platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v4.md

   platform tunnel:open -A <app name>
   ```

-- In a situation where you see `The pcntl PHP extension is required` error after runnung the above command, you need to use this command instead.
+- In a situation where you see `The pcntl PHP extension is required` error after running the above command, you need to use this command instead.

   ```bash
   platform single:open -A <app name>